 Podcasts are valuable in that many people don’t take the time to read your lengthy letters or posts on your website.
 But they’ll take five minutes to listen to something interesting.
 To that end, make sure that your podcasts are short and to a very specific point or subject.

-A word of caution: Do it right.
+A word of caution – do it right.
 Take the time to consider your book’s subject.
 Hire an editor to tighten up your content and grammar.
-A good graphic design artist can create both an enticing cover and make the insides look as if your work is the product of a major publishing house.
+A good graphics design artist can create both an enticing cover and make the insides look as if your work is the product of a major publishing house.
 My most recent book has color illustrations throughout, which add pizzazz to what could be an otherwise dry subject.

 Don’t just wait for your audience to buy your book.
 Quite frankly, that won’t happen.
 You’ll need to purchase it in quantity and distribute it for free to your existing clients and centers of influence.
 If you happen to earn some income selling it on amazon.com or some other website, all the better, but your efforts shouldn’t be on becoming the next Ed Slott.
 Focus instead on using your book as a great educational tool for your clients, which in turn will peg you as the expert.